romi/romi-robots-docs/docs/Scanner/tutorials/basics.md

         only input files such that "channel" metadata is equal to "rgb".
     - labels (Parameter) : string of the form "a,b,c" such that a, b, c are the identifiers of the labels produced by the neural network
-    - Sx, Sy (IntParametr) : size of the input of the neural network.
+    - Sx, Sy (IntParameter) : size of the input of the neural network.
 Input pictures are cropped in the center to this size.
     - model_segmentation_name : name of ".pt" file  that can be found at  `https://db.romi-project.eu/models`
     -
 Class name: Voxels
-Module: romiscan.tasks.cl
+Module: plant3dvision.tasks.cl
-Description: Computes a volume from backprojection of 2D segmented images Default upstream tasks:
+Description: Computes a volume from back-projection of 2D segmented images Default upstream tasks:
     - upstream_mask: Masks
     - upstream_colmap: Colmap